SynchronetBBS/sbbs/xtrn/wttr.in/readme.txt

 	1) About
 	2) Installation
 	3) Customization
+	4) Notes

 1) About

 	This script pulls a weather report from https://wttr.in and displays it in the terminal. wttr.in is a console-oriented weather forecast service created and hosted by Igor Chubin (https://github.com/chubin/wttr.in).

+	The output that you see on your BBS was generated entirely by wttr.in, except that this script translates their xterm colours to ANSI-BBS.
+See the 'Customization' section below for information on changing the format.
+	I can't (won't) change the look any further (different icons, etc.).

+	Geolocation is provided automatically by wttr.in.
+In a future update, we might use our own geolocation provider, but I'd rather avoid it for simplicity's sake.

 2) Installation